 — from I Guess All We Have Is Freedom by Akasegawa Genpei (translated by Matthew Fargo)

 * I’ve been teaching Asian American Creative Writing classes in the UCLA Asian American Studies Department for several years.
 My creative writing students are always interested in interning, so I approached the department at UCLA to create a class that would allow students to learn about publishing and intern directly with Kaya Press.
 Along with this, I wanted students to work on their own publishing projects to give them the full experience of acquiring work, editing, and producing their own publication.
-In 2020 and currently, this project is being taught virtually, and students have had the unique challenge of creating digital publishing projects.
-Last year, there were a few amazing ones that tackled the experience of Asian American students dealing with quarantine.
-This year, especially, the course is a way for students to discuss and critique the overwhelming White Supremacy of mainstream publishing and work together—as Kaya Press does—to make an intervention in that system.
+I see the course as a way for students to discuss and critique the overwhelming White Supremacy of mainstream publishing and work together—as Kaya Press does—to make an intervention in that system.
+I am also now teaching in the Literary Editing and Publishing Program at the University of Southern California, the university where Kaya Press is based, so can really center my work on building the next generation of people who are working in publishing and thinking about literary arts.

-Bo-Young Kim’s collection, On the Origin of Species and Other Stories—one of her first translated into English—will launch in May 2021.
-Can you tell us about this book and some of your other forthcoming titles?*
+Bo-Young Kim’s collection, On the Origin of Species and Other Stories—one of her first translated into English—was published in May 2021 and was longlisted for the National Book Award in Translation.
+Can you tell us about this book and some of your other recent titles?*

 Looking puzzled, the traveler stammered, “He figured out I’m a woman.
 Our conversations contained no hint of my gender, nor is it something he could have gotten from context.”